a301-teaching/atsc301_web/syllabus.rst

 7. Use basic concepts from calculus and linear algebra to solve atmospheric problems

-8. Write programs to analyze satellite and climate data
+8. Write programs to analyze satellite and climate data for MODIS and Cloudsat data

 Evaluation